davidbalbert/roughcut/README.md

 ## Special forms

 Roughcut has a number of special forms that don't follow the normal rules of evaluation.
 These are `def`, `fn`, `macro`, `if`, `quote`, `quasiquote`, `unquote`, `unquote-splicing`, and `send`.
-Unlike most other Lisps, many of these are implemented as functions, and some are even implemented in Roughcut.
+Unlike most other Lisps, many of these are implemented as functions and some are even implemented in Roughcut itself.
 Only `unquote` and `unquote-splicing` are not not defined as functions.
 This means you can redefine core pieces of the language at will.
 Remember: with great power comes great responsibility.
 Use this feature wisely.

 ### `send`

 Roughcut defines one new special form called `send`.
-This is similar to Clojure's dot operator and can be used to call into Ruby. `send` takes a receiver, an optional method name as a symbol and optional method arguments.
-If a method name is given, `send` calls `Kernel#send` on the receiver with given arguments.
+This is similar to Clojure's dot operator and can be used to call into Ruby. `send` takes a receiver, an optional method name as a symbol, and optional method arguments.
+If a method name is given, `send` calls `Kernel#send` on the receiver with the given arguments.
 If no method name is given, `send` simply returns the receiver.
-If `send`'s first argument is not found in the current environment, it is eval'd as Ruby code.
+If the receiver is not found in the current environment, it is eval'd as Ruby code.
 Here are some examples:

 ```lisp
 roughcut> (send Object)